 In developing insufficient explanations for things, students generate authentic questions they have that are the pathway to discovering the answer.
 In other words, these are our explanatory questions, which, if we were able to investigate, we would understand more about what we currently don’t understand.
 Our goal here is to generate lots of questions, but anticipate the common ones.
 The common questions are central to developing an explanatory idea, and we want to foster that environment by giving adult family members discussion prompts (talk moves) to facilitate the discussion for students as they work to articulate what they want to know more about.

 Pursuing Common Questions

-The mechanisms why which the humans receive and process sensory information are scientifically complex, but equally fascinating.
-Senses are things we commonly take for granted - especially the sense of smell.
-This Dinner Table Discussion is focused on exploring what family members know about the sense of smell and the pursuit of common questions associated with those.
+The mechanisms by which humans receive and process sensory information are scientifically complex, but equally fascinating.
+Senses are things we commonly take for granted—especially the sense of smell.
+This Dinner Table Discussion focuses on exploring what family members know about the sense of smell and the pursuit of common questions associated with it.

-There are 2 options for introducing this phenomenon:
+There are two options for introducing this phenomenon:

-Keep what is for dinner a secret from your children.
+Keep what will be served for dinner a secret from your children.
 See if they can guess what it is from the smell.
-Ask them leading questions such as:
+Ask them leading questions such as these:

-What do you think is for dinner based on what you smell?
+What do you think will be served for dinner based on what you smell?